Borderline Personality

 fears of abandonment seem to be related

-to difficulties feeling emotionally connected
+to difficulties feeling emotionally

-to important persons when they are physically
+connected to important persons when they

-absent, leaving the individual with BPD
+are physically absent, leaving the

-feeling lost and perhaps worthless.
-Suicide
+perhaps worthless.
+Suicide threats and

-threats and attempts may occur along with
+attempts may occur along with anger at

-anger at perceived abandonment and disappointments.
+perceived abandonment and

-People with BPD exhibit
+People with BPD

-other impulsive behaviors, such as excessive
+exhibit other impulsive behaviors, such

-spending, binge eating and risky sex.
-BPD
+as excessive spending, binge eating and

-often occurs together with other psychiatric
+with other psychiatric problems,

-problems, particularly bipolar disorder,
+particularly bipolar disorder,

 depression, anxiety disorders, substance